-3 Reasons Hydration is Key to a Healthy Heart February 14 2015, 0 Comments
+3 Reasons Hydration is Key to a Healthy Heart February 14 2015, 1 Comment

-Today may be Valentine’s Day, but the whole month of February is American Heart Month, an annual campaign to raise awareness of America's No. 1 killer of both men and women, cardiovascular disease.
+February 14th may be Valentine’s Day, but, did you know the whole month of February is American Heart Month, an annual campaign to raise awareness of America's No. 1 killer of both men and women, cardiovascular disease?
 This disease, including heart disease, stroke, and high blood pressure, is responsible for a staggering one out of every three deaths and is more deadly than all types of cancer combined.

 According to the American Heart Foundation, healthy lifestyle habits like, not smoking, being physically active, and eating healthy, are critical factors in the prevention of all cardiovascular diseases.
 But there's one healthy habit that is frequently overlooked: staying hydrated.
 Here are three reasons why hydration is key to a healthy heart.

 1. Staying hydrated helps your heart do its job.